North Tarrytown Assembly: General Motors: 1918 to 1996

-The plant at its peak employed over 4,000 workers.
 A range of General Motors products were assembled in North Tarrytown over the years; most were Chevrolet products, starting with the Chevrolet Series 490.
 North Tarrytown also produced the 50 millionth Chevrolet, a special gold-colored 1963 Impala SS with the 409 cubic-inch V8.
-Its last vehicles produced were GM's second generation minivans.
-These were the Chevrolet Lumina APV, Pontiac Trans Sport, and Oldsmobile Silhouette, but sluggish sales spelled the end for GM's North Tarrytown operations with its then 2100 employees.
-It was closed at the end of June 1996 when production of minivans was moved to Doraville Assembly in Georgia.
-Metro-North Railroad's Hudson Line runs through the property, and some of the siding tracks that used to serve the factory have been taken over by Metro-North as overflow storage tracks for maintenance of way equipment.
+Its last vehicles produced were GM's second-generation minivans.
+These were the Chevrolet Lumina APV, Pontiac Trans Sport, and Oldsmobile Silhouette, but sluggish sales spelled the end for GM's North Tarrytown operations with its then 2,100 employees.
+The main reason, however, was what the trade newspaper Automotive News described as "old age," explicating that it "was an old-fashioned, multistory facility that could not be expanded or modernized efficiently."